-A. While anyone associated with the Program will tally your points from the Law Plus Guidelines and Additional Services, it is the National Coordinating Counsel makes all final, non-appealable decisions.
+A. While anyone associated with the Program will tally your points from the Law Plus Guidelines and Add-On Services, it is the National Coordinating Counsel makes all final, non-appealable decisions.
 The “point plan” is not meant to be exclusionary, but quite the opposite.
-It is important that if your money may be helping pay for the legal services of another client, your money is going to someone who is worthy of it.
-That worthiness is measured in points.
-Remember, even if you don’t meet the points requirement, we will always represent FFLGuard clients who have paid the Yearly Fee, and do so at 1/3 less than our normal and customary rates.
+It is important that if your money may be helping pay to aid another client, your money is going to someone who is worthy of it.
+That worthiness is measured in LPG points.
+Remember, even if you don’t meet the points requirement, we will still represent FFLGuard clients who have paid their Yearly Fee, but do so at courtesy rates less than our normal and customary rates.

 Q. Do you accept everyone into the FFLGuard Program?